philou/planning-poker/README.md

 An app to do enable agile teams to do planning poker estimations remotely

-I host an instance on Digital Ocean : http://philous-planning-poker.bourgau.net/
+An instance is continuously deployed to heroku : https://philous-planning-poker.herokuapp.com/

 ## How to hack it